 When should you think about branding?

-The best time to think about branding is when:
+The best time to think about building your brand is when:

 1. You’ve already set up your business.